 In the 18th century, the Swedish scientist Carolus Linnaeus more or less invented our modern system of taxonomy and classification.
 Linnaeus was one of the leading naturalists of the 18th century, a time when the study of natural history was considered one of the most prestigious areas of science.

-Unlike his predecessors, Linnaeus adhered rigidly to the principal that each species must be identified by a set of names, which are termed the "genus" and "species," and classified on the basis of their similarities and differences.
+Unlike his predecessors, Linnaeus adhered rigidly to the principle that each species must be identified by a set of names, which are termed the "genus" and "species," and classified on the basis of their similarities and differences.
 Although he was primarily a botanist, Linnaeus produced a comprehensive list of all organisms then known worldwide, some 7,700 plant and 4,400 animal species.
 He wrote one of the great classic works in the history of science, Systema Naturæ, and revised it many times.

 We now consider the 10th revision of Systema Naturæ, published in 1758, as the official start of modern taxonomy and the first formal biological classification.
 It is a benchmark of modern taxonomy, an important reference to help biologists keep the many names straight.
 This is why when we come across taxonomic names, such as the official-looking labels identifying an animal in the zoo, Linnaeus's authorship is often acknowledged, and no dates of authorship are ever earlier than 1758.
 For instance, the plaque outside a gorilla exhibit may read as in Figure 3: